Use this step-by-step guide to make delicious turkey stock after the holiday meal. You’ll love using the stock to make cozy soups all winter long.

 - Pour stock through a fine mesh strainer (or any strainer, lined with cheesecloth).

-- Cool and store in the refrigerator for up to 1 week or the freezer for up to 6 months.
+- Store in the refrigerator for up to 1 week or the freezer for up to 6 months.